huangjy-pku/huangjy-pku.github.io/_pages/about.md

 social: true   # includes social icons
 ---

-- I am a Ph.D. student at [Peking University (PKU)](https://www.pku.edu.cn/), advised by [Prof. Song-Chun Zhu](http://www.stat.ucla.edu/~sczhu/).
+- I am currently a Ph.D. student at [Peking University (PKU)](https://www.pku.edu.cn/), advised by [Prof. Song-Chun Zhu](http://www.stat.ucla.edu/~sczhu/).
 I major in artificial intelligence (AI) with a primary focus on computer vision (CV).
-Previously, I graduated and obtained my Bachelor's degree from PKU in 2022.
+Before Ph.D., I graduated from PKU and obtained my Bachelor's degree in 2022.

-- My research interests include multi-modal learning, 3D scene understanding, and embodied AI.
-My research goal is to develop embodied generalist agents capable of understanding the 3D world and following human instructions to interact with the 3D world.
+- My research interests include multi-modal model, 3D scene understanding, and embodied AI.
+My research goal is to develop embodied generalist agents capable of (1) understanding the 3D world, and (2) following human instructions to interact with the 3D world.

 <!-- Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.